nasrintamanna/ubitron/README.md

 - Fold lists intersected with the 56 available users.
 The 4 missing users are **all Android**, shifting platform balance from 26/34 to 22/34.
-- 8 validation users carved from each training pool, **requiring ≥2 Running and ≥2 Bicycling users** — a random draw often contains zero Running, which makes early stopping on macro-F1 meaningless.
+- 8 validation users carved from each training pool, **requiring ≥2 Running and ≥2 Bicycling users** - a random draw often contains zero Running, which makes early stopping on macro-F1 meaningless.
 - Modest rare-class contributors are preferred for validation, keeping heavy ones in training.

 Roughly 65 / 15 / 20 by users.
 Deterministic on `SEED = 1000`.

-### 7 · Balance and augment — cells 9–10
+### 7 · Balance and augment: cells 9–10

 **Training data only.** Validation and test keep the natural class distribution and non-overlapping segments.

-*Undersampling* — majority classes keep only non-overlapping segments, then an equal per-user quota with water-filling redistribution caps heavy contributors.
+*Undersampling* - majority classes keep only non-overlapping segments, then an equal per-user quota with water-filling redistribution caps heavy contributors.
 Within a user, segments are picked spread across the session, not randomly.

-*Augmentation* — all label-preserving:
+*Augmentation* - all label-preserving:

 1. **Rotation about the estimated gravity axis.** A free 3D rotation would move gravity in the sensor frame and can turn Sitting into something resembling Lying down while keeping the Sitting label.
 Rotating about gravity varies only heading.
 Verified: gravity magnitude unchanged to 4 decimals.
 2. Small free rotation, ≤15°, for orientation tolerance.
-3. Time warping — cadence variation, directly relevant to Running and Bicycling.
+3. Time warping - cadence variation, directly relevant to Running and Bicycling.
-4. Scaling of the **dynamic component only** — scaling total acceleration would make gravity read something other than 1 g.
+4. Scaling of the **dynamic component only** - scaling total acceleration would make gravity read something other than 1 g.
 5. Jitter proportional to each channel's own standard deviation.